The Galileo Seven: Reception

-The Hollywood Reporter ranked "The Galileo Seven" as the 67th greatest Star Trek franchise episode in 2016, including episodes in later series.
+The Hollywood Reporter ranked "The Galileo Seven" as the 67th best episode across the Star Trek franchise in 2016.
 They also ranked this episode as the 19th best episode of the original series.
-In 2016, Business Insider ranked "The Galileo Seven" the 9th best episode of the original series.
+A 2016 list published by Business Insider ranked "The Galileo Seven" the 9th-best episode of the original series.

-Io9's 2014 listing of the top 100 Star Trek episodes placed "The Galileo Seven" as the 36th best episode of all series up to that time, out of over 700 episodes.
+io9 published a list of the top 100 Star Trek episodes in 2014 that placed "The Galileo Seven" as the 36th best episode of the franchise at the time.

 In 2015, SyFy ranked this episode as one of the top ten essential Star Trek original series Spock episodes.